mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_group-analysis.md

 **Post-stats tab**: this is where we set our thresholds for statistical significance
 * Thresholding options
-    * **Uncorrected**:** this creates a voxel-level threshold _without_ correcting for multiple comparisons (don't do it)
+    * **Uncorrected**: this creates a voxel-level threshold _without_ correcting for multiple comparisons (don't do it)
-    * **Voxel**: corrects for multiple comparisons in a bonferonni style, but with smoothness of the image accounted for (not common)
+    * **Voxel**: corrects for multiple comparisons in a bonferroni style, but with smoothness of the image accounted for (not common)
-    * **Cluster**: thresholding is applied to the Z-statistics at the level specified and then remaining contiguous clusters are evaluated on the probability a cluster that large would be seen if there was no effect (well-accepted threshold: Z>3.1, p<.05, based on Eklund et al., 2016).
+    * **Cluster**: thresholding is applied to the Z-statistics at the level specified and then remaining contiguous clusters are evaluated on the probability a cluster that large would be seen if there was no effect (well-accepted threshold: Z>3.1, p<.05, based on [Eklund et al., 2016](https://github.com/mwvoss/MRI-lab-classes/blob/master/PSY6280-2020-FA2020/pdfs/Eklund-2016-Cluster%20failure_%20Why%20fMRI%20inferenc.pdf)).
 <br/>

 **Click `Go`**: